adisxix/Safora_Landing_Page/README.md

 - HTML – Structure of the landing page
 - CSS – Styling, layout, and responsive design
 - Font Awesome – Icons
-- Images/Assets: SVGs for logos
+- Images/Assets -SVGs for logos